 Jerin acknowledges and appreciates the women and men whose shoulders she stands on, especially her mother and grandmother.
 Jerin’s grandmother was a child bride turned activist, who instilled the feminist spirit in Jerin’s mother.
 Jerin was a child activist herself, who created an anti-poverty, literacy program for homeless kids in Bangladesh.

 Jerin has received multiple awards from local and national organizations, such as being chosen out of 10,000 nominees to attend the historic United State of Women Summit under President Obama.
-Jerin’s work has appeared in diverse outlets from The Huffington Post to Cosmopolitan, and she presents regularly to local, national and international audiences.
+Jerin’s work has appeared in diverse outlets from The New York Times to Cosmopolitan, and she presents regularly to local, national and international audiences.

 Jerin’s passion for social justice includes volunteering for the American Cancer Society for over a decade, and the Humane Society for years.
 She is happily married to an atheist, Alaskan man, who shares her passion for New York City.
-Jerin’s purpose in life – outside of marketing empathy and equality – is to pet every dog on the street.
+Jerin’s purpose in life – outside of feminist world domination – is to pet every dog on the street.